McMaNGOS/IIDXCV/README.md

 # IIDXCV
 A (currently proof-of-concept) OpenCV-powered IIDX-style rhythm game playing bot.

-Right now capable of detecting when notes reach the bottom of the screen, at which point it prints the detected keys to the console.
+Right now capable of processing IIDX gameplay videos, detecting notes, and hitting the corresponding keys on the keyboard when the notes reach the bottom of the screen.

 *building for educational purposes only, cheating is Bad™*